 Telogen effluvium hair thinning

 All hair follicles alternate between the resting phase and the growth phase.
-At the end of the resting phase, hairs fall out, and then the growth phase starts again.
+At the end of the telogen phase, hairs fall out, and then the growth phase starts again.

 In telogen effluvium, more hairs follicles than usual enter the resting phase.
 This can happen intermittently or in waves.